LppinGView/minnow/writeups/check0.md

 alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+Include any measurements if applicable.
+  - data structures: std::string
+  - benefits: simple implementation
+  - weaknesses: uncontroller time and space-complexity
+  - approach:
+    - user string for buffer, then make index calling "wIndex" to flag the site which buffer pushed, wIndex increase when buffer pushed, decrease so on;
+    - the current avriable captionlity is captionlity_ - wIndex, buffer can't push when avirable captionlity less zero;
+    - peek() function can show all data of buffer, but don't popp those data;
+    - all function handle those data with batch operation;

+  - alternatives
+  - data structures: vetor
+]

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: [
+  - frist

+]

 - Optional: I think you could make this lab better by: [describe]